gpropf/clarity/examples/pixelreactor/README.md

 ## TODO
 1. Recursive make all (DONE)
-2. serialization/deserialization
+2. serialization/deserialization (IN PROGRESS)
 3. Integrate the fileupload JS so we can load files
-4. Play/Pause button
+4. Play/Pause button (DONE)
 5.